dianacpg/deliss_beer/README.md

 Deliss Beer is an Automatic Beer and Food Match Generator that gives you the most suitable craft beer for your meal.
-You will find option for meat, fish and veggie meals!
+You will find options for meat, fish and veggie meals!
 Discover craft beers from all around the world!
-You can also save your favorite beers in your acount.
+You can also save your favorites in your acount.

 Live demo: https://deliss.netlify.app/